Top 10 places to visit in Germany

 The quirky and colourful side of German culture can be seen in the many top German festivals, especially carnival in Germany.
 Travelling Germany also gives you the opportunity to dig into the top German foods and the many regional varieties and specialities.

-With great German public transport links, it is easy to travel Germany but watch out for the top scams and make note of emergency numbers in Germany and German public holidays.
+With great German public transport links, it is easy to travel Germany but watch out for the top scams and make note of emergency numbers in Germany and national German holidays, when many of Germany's attractions typically close.
 Find out which German destinations are the top places to visit in Germany.

 Things to do in Berlin, the city of cool